LSEG-API-Samples/Article.EikonAPI.Python.PlotlyChart/README.md

 *Note:*
 - This Project has been qualified with Python version 3.8.8 and Conda version 4.10.1

-Please contact your Refinitiv's representative to help you to access Refinitiv Workspace/Eikon credentials.
-You can generate/manage the AppKey by follow the steps in [Eikon Data API Quick Start](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api/quick-start) page.
+Please contact your LSEG's representative to help you to access Workspace credentials.
+You can generate/manage the AppKey by follow the steps in [Eikon Data API Quick Start](https://developers.lseg.com/en/api-catalog/eikon/eikon-data-api/quick-start) page.

 ## <a id="application_files"></a>Application Files
 This example project contains the following files and folders

-1. *notebook/plotly_dapi.ipynb*: The example Classic Jupyter Notebook application file.
-2. *notebook/jupyterlab_plotly_dapi.ipynb*: The example JupyterLap application file.
+1. *notebook/jupyterlab_plotly_dapi.ipynb*: The example JupyterLap application file.
-3. *notebook/codebook_plotly_dapi.ipynb*: The example CodeBook application file.
+2. *notebook/codebook_plotly_dapi.ipynb*: The example CodeBook application file.
-4. *requirements.txt*: The project dependencies configuration file.
+3. *requirements.txt*: The project dependencies configuration file.
-5. *images*: Project images folder.
+4. *images*: Project images folder.
-6. *LICENSE.md*: Project's license file.
+5. *LICENSE.md*: Project's license file.
-7. *README.md*: Project's README file.
+6. *README.md*: Project's README file.

 ## <a id="eikon_setup"></a>Eikon Data API Setup

-Please follow a step-by-step guide to set up your Eikon Data API and your AppKey in [Eikon Data API Quick Start page](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api/quick-start).
+Please follow a step-by-step guide to set up your Eikon Data API and your AppKey in [Eikon Data API Quick Start page](https://developers.lseg.com/en/api-catalog/eikon/eikon-data-api/quick-start).

 ## <a id="running_notebook"></a>How to run this example with the Classic Jupyter Notebook

-Please note that the Refinitiv Workspace/Eikon application integrates a Data API proxy that acts as an interface between the Eikon Data API Python library and the Eikon Data Platform.
-For this reason, the Refinitiv Workspace/Eikon application must be running when you use the Eikon Data API Python library.
+Please note that the Workspace application integrates a Data API proxy that acts as an interface between the Eikon Data API Python library and the Eikon Data Platform.
+For this reason, the Workspace application must be running when you use the Eikon Data API Python library.

 The first step is to unzip or download the example project folder into a directory of your choice, then set up a Conda environment for running the application with the steps below.